rtorrero/trento/docs/scope.md

 each node.
 This view also allows to see the resources, their type and distribution within the cluster nodes.

-## Environments
-The environments view currently only shows a detail of the landscapes that are part of an environment.

-## Landscapes
-This view at the moment shows a list of the discovered landscapes, detailing the count of SAP systems inside each of them as well as the total number of hosts that belong to these SAP systems.

-## SAP Systems
+## Systems
-In this view are listed the SAP systems, usually identified by a SID or `SAP System Idenfication` string such as `PRD`, `DEV`, or `QAS`.
+In this view are listed the systems, usually identified by a SID or `SAP System Idenfication` string such as `PRD`, `DEV`, or `QAS`.
 These are used often to identify productive, development and quality assurance systems.
 In this view we get an overview of the distribution of each SID, the number of hosts disvered of each of them and additional details.

+## Landscapes
+The landscapes view shows a list of the discovered landscapes, detailing the count of systems inside each of them as well as the total number of hosts that belong to these systems.

+## Environments
+The environments view currently shows a detail of the environments that have been found and the landscapes that each one of these environments has as well as the number of systems, hosts and the global status.

 ## Agents
 Though not specifically a view/section, as it is the core component of `trento`,